Income earned in Singapore is taxable

 The amount of income tax you need to pay depends on:

 Your income tax is calculated on a preceding year basis.
-The Year of Assessment refers to the income earned in the previous year.
-For example, Year of Assessment 2024, refers to income earned from 1 Jan 2023 to 31 Dec 2023.
+For example, income taxed in Year of Assessment 2025, refers to income earned from 1 Jan 2024 to 31 Dec 2024.

 Tax residents